 Get The Right Drywall

 It is a great choice and so is green board which is water-resistant but not waterproof.
-Then finally, purple board drywall is perfect for high moisture areas.
+Purple board drywall is perfect for high moisture areas.
 It is very high-end though also quite expensive.

-Plaster is a good choice for bathrooms at times because it can be made to be waterproofed.
-However, this is cement-based plaster which is similar to cement board.
+Plaster is a good choice for bathrooms at times because it can be made to be waterproof.
+However, this is cement plaster which is similar to cement board.
 So make sure the plaster you get is waterproof.

 Some plaster can be water-resistant without being waterproof but there are many differences in plaster and drywall that you may want to consider.
 To learn about them before you make your decision.